imkenough/chatgpt-ninja-launcher/README.md

 # ChatGPT Ninja Launcher

-A discreet, hotkey-activated ChatGPT launcher that runs from the system tray.
+**Formal**: A discreet, hotkey-activated ChatGPT launcher that runs from the system tray.
 Designed for focus, speed, and zero clutter — this tool gives you instant access to ChatGPT in a Chrome app window that hides when not in use and resumes exactly where you left off.

+**Informal**: Launches ChatGPT in a clean Chrome window that doesn’t show on the taskbar.
+Lives quietly in your system tray.
+Summon it with a hotkey, hide it instantly with Alt+Tab.
+Great for multitasking… or, you know, if some teacher walks by. 😉

 ## Features

 - Launches ChatGPT on startup, minimized and hidden from the taskbar
 - Keeps your ChatGPT session alive — no process termination
-- Hotkey activated (`Ctrl + Shift + Space`) for quick access
+- Hotkey activated (`Ctrl + Shift + Space`)* for quick access          _*editable_
 - Auto-hides on focus loss or Alt+Tab
 - Packaged as a standalone executable using PyInstaller